adrixo/ads-benchmark/CASE_STUDY.md

 - The inner empiric campaign in real life can vary over time so results are highly dependant on the knowledge of how that works
 - we assume conversions are immediate for the scope of this project
 - Be careful with the beta and alfa, long running campaigns need to keep a window over the clicks / conversions

+- Primitive obsession: one of the problem of the solution delivered is that it passes a lot of unkown (list, float float) through parameters which reduces readability

+1. create metrics for all campagins and each campaign

+2. create a metric average of running that execution n times

+3. create a system that executes all different budgets / allocators and creates a plot that compares those

+4. assume inner state